 This might sound like an "it's bad because I don't understand it" criticism, but it's not.
 A steep learning curve does directly undermines the point of a tool (making work more efficient), even if it can be compensated for.

 Recursion is looping, but harder¶

 Since loops involve state, Haskell doesn't have loops.
 When mapping over a sequence doesn't cut it, you resort to recursion.

 But that doesn't actually eliminate state as far as the benefits of doing so are concerned.
 Recursion is still effectively state.
 It's a bit harder to think about because it's a call stack instead of a loop, meaning the first iteration isn't removed from the picture when you loop, but you're still going over the same code with different values in the same names.
 For all intents and purposes, recursion is looping, but harder.

 No default arguments... and it makes the lack of looping even worse¶

-Haskell's fundamental syntax makes default arguments impossible.
+Haskell naturally doesn't have default arguments - they don't make much sense with automatic currying (although OCaml proves it's possible to reconcile the two).
 And combined with the way looping works, this very often means functions that want to have some sort of strictly internal state, like a running list of results, have to have a wrapper to start it with an empty list.

 Strings are a mess¶